iago-srm/language-app/README.md

 - - Option 3 (not yet explored).
 Use Github Actions to do CD too.
 It is currently only doing CI (testing and linting)

 ## Frontend

-- [BUG] CEFR Select keeps last choice when filters are cleared.